As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 I put together this handy infographic with some guidance on backpack size.
 Remember that every situation will be different depending upon your packing style, trip details and whether you are sharing equipment with others, so judge accordingly.

-Best 70L Backpacks for Travel
+Best 70L Backpacks

 Here are the best 70L backpacks: